The Community Coalition

 - Vagus nerve stimulation for gastrointestinal function

 The team looking at the effect of hormones on symptoms is currently seeking funding to start this study.
-Studies by groups outside the Consortium have commenced looking at vagal nerve stimulation.
+Studies by groups outside The International Consortium on EDS and HSD, have commenced looking at vagal nerve stimulation.

 In addition, the Coalition has identified several areas where there is a need to publish formal peer-reviewed ‘Accredited Guidelines’ that would be recognized by professionals and professional organizations internationally.
 The first three of these that The Ehlers-Danlos Society is leading on are: